 for more information.

-Patients at UC San Diego Moores Cancer Center and their family members can receive clinical hypnotherapy treatment, which helps a person to learn new methods of relating to the world by looking inward at their own emotions and behavior while in a balanced, relaxed state.
+UC San Diego Health cancer patients who are currently hospitalized may be eligible to receive clinical hypnotherapy treatment.
+Hypnotherapy can help a person to learn new methods of relating to the world by looking inward at their own emotions and behavior while in a balanced, relaxed state.
 It can be used to treat: